 The following are known issues with libfixbuf as of version 1.0.0:

-libfixbuf was developed at the CERT Network Situational Awareness Group by Brian Trammell and the CERT Network Situational Awareness Group Engineering Team for use in the NAF and YAF tools.
+libfixbuf was developed at Carnegie Mellon University by Brian Trammell and the CERT Network Situational Awareness Group Engineering Team for use in the YAF and SiLK tools.